THE LORDSHIP & BARONY OF KILMARNOCK

-In the top quadrant the maternal Scottish family of Hindman is represented by the hind's head.
-The gold antique crowns in the side quadrants emphasise the great importance of the Lordship & Barony of Kilmarnock in Scottish history.
-In the lower quadrant four oil drops symbolise the armiger's professional career in Scotland's North Sea oil & gas industry.
+In the top quadrant David's maternal Scottish family of Hindman is represented by the hind's head.
+The antique crowns in the side quadrants emphasise the great importance of the Lordship & Barony of Kilmarnock in Scottish history.
+In the lower quadrant four oil drops symbolise the armiger's professional engineering career in Scotland's North Sea oil & gas industry.

 The Badge (shown above) is described in the blazon, and easily recognised on the Standard by the community.
 Although not part of the Coat of Arms, it is the subject of a Grant by the Heraldic Authorities in Scotland and England.
 An impression of the Badge is used on sealing wax.